swch/strivve-docs-nextjs/src/pages/resources/credentials/index.md

 #### Password
 The password used to verify the authenticity of a user attempting to login to the merchant site.

+#### One-Time Password
+Merchant sites may challenge the cardholder for a one-time password (or code) that is sent to the cardholder device via text message or email.
+In many cases, merchant sites use this method in place of a password therefore bypassing the need for the cardholder to memorize or manage a password.

 ### Two Factor Authentication (TFA)
 Merchant sites may challenge the cardholder user for an additional artifact to be used ln conjunction with the password